 In addition to the registration requirement, Montgomery County law places certain obligations on motor vehicle repair and maintenance facilities.
 Many of the fundamental requirements of the consumer laws governing the automobile repair industry foster communication and consumer trust.
 Complying with these laws will increase the trust consumers have in you and avoid potential problems.

-Trespass Towing: In order to tow in Montgomery County, Chapter 31A of the County Code requires that you register with the Montgomery County Office of Consumer Protection.
-This registration process applies to trespass, police and consumer requested towing.
+Towing: In order to tow in Montgomery County, Chapter 31A of the County Code requires that you register with the Montgomery County Office of Consumer Protection.
+This registration process applies to all companies towing in Montgomery County--whether trespass, police or consumer-requested towing.

-Police requested tow services are regulated by Montgomery County Police Department and, other than the registration requirement, consumer requested tow services are unregulated.
-For your reference, a link to the county code that governs towing, is available at County Code.
-Below, we have highlight some key provisions of the trespass towing and immobilization laws.
+Police requested tow services are regulated by Montgomery County Police Department and, other than the above registration requirements, consumer requested tow services are unregulated.

 Property owner must have a written contract with the tow company before the towing begins.
 The property owner must keep the contract on file.
 The Office of Consumer Protection and the Police Department can inspect the contract to make sure it is in compliance with Code.

 Vehicles cannot be blocked in order to collect a fee.
 Vehicles must be raised at least six inches off the ground to collect a drop fee, which is one half the current hook-up rate (see rate regulation).

 INFORMATION ON COUNTY CODE §30-C FOR COMPANIES PERFORMING TRESSPASS TOWING

 Tow Signs : The property owner must post signs at least 24 hours before towing commences and must be maintained in legible and unobstructed condition.
 The signs must be clearly readable from each parking area and each vehicle entrance at all times.
 In a parking lot with more than 45 spaces, at least one sign must be posted for each 45 spaces.
 The following requirements must also be followed: